cuayacas7/opencog/opencog/nlp/learn/README.md

    $ /tmp/octool -bi
    ```
    *Note*: It is only necessary to install opencog inside the container,
-   cogutil and atomspace are installed by default when creating the images.
+   cogutil and atomspace are installed by default when the images are created.

 8) Test that everything is working: